Updated November 21, 2017

-Compare the compute services that Amazon and Google provide in their respective cloud environments.
+Compare the compute services that Amazon Web Services (AWS) and Google Cloud Platform (GCP) provide in their respective cloud environments.
 Compute services are typically offered under three service models:

 - Infrastructure as a service (IaaS), in which users have direct, on-demand access to virtual machines, as well as a suite of related services to automate common tasks.